 As the Company is not restating prior periods, it has recognized the effects of retrospective application to shareholders' equity at the beginning of the 2017 annual reporting period that includes the date of initial application.
-Therefore, the adoption of IFRS 9 resulted in a decrease to opening accumulated deficit on January 1, 2017 of \$1,071,944 (see table below) with a corresponding adjustment to accumulated other comprehensive (loss) income.
+Therefore, the adoption of IFRS 9 resulted in a decrease to opening accumulated deficit on January 1, 2017 of \$1,071,944 with a corresponding adjustment to accumulated other comprehensive income (loss).